Global Electronic Music Marketplace

+Overview

+GEMM's main products are second-hand or used CDs and vinyl records as well as other music collectibles listed by sellers.

 Between 1996 and 2001, GEMM was the largest online music marketplace, with a sales and revenue yearly growth rate of 100% and 11 employees.
 By 2002, the site's inventory had grown from 250,000 to 16 million items.
 Similarly to trading sites such as eBay, GEMM included a five-star vendor rating system based on buyer feedback, as well as advanced search features and custom user want-lists.

+Bankruptcy

-GEMM filed for bankruptcy and ceased business operations effective July 8, 2015.
+GEMM filed for Chapter 7 bankruptcy at Southern District of California bankruptcy court and ceased business operations effective July 8, 2015.